the-oob/articles-of-organization/bylaws/officers.md

 {% include "../bylaw-pending.md"%}

-## Qualifications
-Any member or non-member of this corporation may hold the office of a Functionary.

-{% include "../bylaw-pending.md"%}

 ## Removal and Replacement
 A Functionary may be replaced by another qualified person at any time during a Regular Meeting of the membership by a simple majority vote, or a resolution by the Board of Directors.